Assembly of the Drug Evaluation Committee for 2024 Patient and Public Involvement" - For Whom We Work

-Patient and Public Involvement (PPI), which started in the U.K. and is defined as "research conducted with or by patients and the public," has spread to major countries in the U.S. and Europe.
+Patient and Public Involvement (PPI), which started in the UK and is defined as "research conducted with or by patients and the public," has spread to major countries in Europe and the US.
 In Japan, patient groups for rare diseases and cancer are developing activities, and pharmaceutical companies are also involved in related initiatives.
-The Pharmaceutical Manufacturers Association of Japan (PMAJ) issued "Guidelines for Collaboration with Patient Groups" in 2013, and a task force on "Drug Development Based on Patients' Voices" was established in the Drug Evaluation Committee in 2016, and many related efforts are now being made in various subcommittees.
+The JPMA issued "Guidelines for Collaboration with Patient Groups" in 2013, and the Drug Evaluation Committee also launched a task force on "Drug Development Based on Patients' Voices" in 2016, and many related efforts are now being made in various subcommittees.
 Recently, the importance of PPI has been reaffirmed in the wake of the drug lag/loss issue.
 However, committee members had few opportunities to be exposed to activities and overall initiatives outside their subcommittees, and there were no opportunities to discuss the difference between Patient Centricity and PPI.

 Part I (Special Lecture)